Runn-Fast/blog/toggl_timesheets/README.md

 ![](./img/runn_api_token.png)

-In Toggl this is under your account detials page.
+In Toggl this is under your account details page.

 ![](./img/toggl_api_token.png)